Updated: Jul 13

 Being awesomely alive is all about managing time.
 I realized it’s not just me who feels a day should have at least 36 hours.
 24 hours in itself feels so less.
 There are others too with the same opinion.
 The fact remains we cannot do anything about the number of hours available, but we surely can use the time wisely.
 Waking an hour before our usual time helps start the day with a calm and positive approach.

 Spend 15 minutes in the bed praying or contemplating how you wish to spend your day today.
 Set your emotional meter.
 I firmly believe that whatever emotion we feed our mind with when we wake up will decide the course of our day.
 So wake up happy!

 Remember life is not a battlefield, and you are not a soldier.
 So do not wake up in a haste to begin the day or end it without actually living it at the moment.
 Always have your emotional meter set to happy in the morning.
 Feel good to be alive and don’t forget to tell yourself every day that ‘you are awesome’.

 Unwind each day knowing and feeling thankful for what you have accomplished.

 Now comes the tough part, how to get your husband to help.
 Though a simple request should work, I believe it is more of a responsibility that needs to be shared among the partners.
-Requests and favours are asked from friends and neighbours, not family.
+Requests and favors are asked from friends and neighbors, not family.

-Just one good piece of advice, make the most of the time you have at hands.
-Challenge your limits, learn something new, read your favourite book you had been postponing, walk your dog, catch up with a friend, listen to your favourite songs, do whatever makes you feel awesomely alive!
+Just one good piece of advice, make the most of the time you have at hand.
+Challenge your limits, learn something new, read your favorite book you had been postponing, walk your dog, catch up with a friend, listen to your favorite songs, do whatever makes you feel awesomely alive!